 After six years with KPMG’s Cyber Security practice I decided it was time to take on a new challenge.
 It was a great pleasure helping clients from various industry sectors solve their security issues and I certainly learned a lot and met many fantastic people.

-BCG Digital Ventures, an incubation firm that’s part of Boston Consulting Group, has partnered with VFS Global, a world leader in visas and identity management, to found a new London-based venture that is creating a frictionless travel experience.
+A digital venture incubation firm has partnered with a world leader in visas and identity management to found a new London-based venture that is creating a frictionless travel experience.

 I joined this tech startup as the Head of Information Security and couldn’t pass on this opportunity to be one of the early members of the leadership team.